 Coming up with the answers these questions can be challenging.
 It helps to be able to crystallize your thinking by occasionally including your partner or close friend in the discussion process.
 Getting different points of view is very helpful in deciding your directions.

-The last question about finances is something for which a cash flow specialistTM can provide answers.
+The last question about finances is something for which a Retirement Income SpecialistTM can provide answers.
 Having a written plan that lets you know how much you can comfortably spend each week, takes the worry out of retirement finances.

 Finally, the idea is to get your head around retiring to something rather than from something.
 You don’t want to be a person who has put their life on hold and are looking backward at what might’ve been.